bjester/word-unsilenced/content/post/desirable-fulfillments.md

 ## Receipt

 All of this I know, but does this mean I live by the Spirit only?
 No, I still struggle with the lusts of my flesh.
 I'm not perfect, and while I could never fulfill my new heart's desires on my own, it doesn't stop me from trying.
 I need to take a step back and act with the love that God has given me, and perhaps when I do that, I will be surprised by the result.

-Have you ever told yourself certain things that, later, you have reflected on and realized they were untrue?
-Or perhaps saw through those statements and saw the issue, pain, and/or fear below them?
-I certainly have.
-I have told myself that "I'll be fine" when in reality I wasn't fine.
-I have told myself that